Two models and three types of payment methods to China suppliers

 Minsheng Bank Shenzhen Hongxun Branch

-In China, it has become a very common practice for private transactions in business activities.
-Many Malaysians refuse this practice because they feel that they are insecure.
-After all, Malaysia has never used this method to trade.
+In China, it has become a common practice for private transactions in business activities.
+Many Malaysians refuse this practice because they feel insecure.
+Hence, this trading method is not used by Malaysians.
 So don’t be surprised when the manufacturer asks you to send money into his private account.
 This is a very common thing.

-According to the data, almost 70% of Malaysian importers and Chinese manufacturers are paying for private accounts when they purchase.
-How do we pay to their private accounts?
+According to the data, almost 70% of Malaysian importers and Chinese manufacturers are paying through private accounts when they purchase.
+How do you pay to their private accounts?

-If we use the TT (telegraphic transfer) of the Bank of Malaysia to transfer to the private account of the manufacturer, we will generally use the “collection” method for remittance.
-That is, we will send money through the forwarder and the freight forwarding will collect our horse.
-The currency was remitted to China in one go, and was converted into RMB, and was transferred to the manufacturer’s private account with a Chinese bank account.
+If you use TT (Telegraphic Transfer) of the Bank of Malaysia to transfer to the private account of the manufacturer, you are generally using the “collection” method for remittance.
+For instance, we will send money through the forwarder and the freight forwarding will collect at our house.
+The currency was then remitted to China in one go and converted into RMB, then transferred to the manufacturer’s private account with a Chinese bank account.

 Many people also choose to open a private account with a Chinese bank, and then let the forwarder directly transfer the RMB to their account.
-Then they operate their own funds to the manufacturers.
-This process can refer to how to open private accounts in the four major banks in China. – The CIEF has a detailed explanation of how to open an account.
+Then, they operate their own funds to the manufacturers.
+Refer to the process on how to open private accounts in four major banks in China. – CIEF has a detailed explanation regarding the process.

 To sum up:

 Each company’s operation is different.
-Find a remittance method that suits your company, and then try to use the same remittance method for all manufacturers to operate, so that in our own Purchasing department, or account department can better communicate with.
+Find a remittance method that suits your company, and then try to use the same remittance method for all manufacturers to operate, so that our own purchasing department or account department can have a better communication process.